KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 If the `version` is omitted (first example), the latest version of the secret is retrieved.

 ##### Specifying the path of a secret
 The only way to specify the path is in the placeholder itself: the string `path:` followed by the path in your secret manager to the secret.
-The `avp.kubernetes.io/path` annotation has _no effect_ on these placeholders.

-##### Specifying the version of a secret
-The only way to specify the version is in the placeholder itself: the string following the last `#` in the placeholder should be the ID of the version of the secret in your secret manager.
-The `avp.kubernetes.io/secret-version` annotation has _no effect_ on these placeholders.
+The `atp.kubernetes.io/path` annotation has _no effect_ on these placeholders.

-**Note**: This ignored for secret managers that don't allow versioning, meaning the latest version is returned

 #### Special behavior